 The second book is from my library.
 I bought it from a charity shop because its name was: “Bread and chocolate”.
 The author of the book is Philippa Gregory.
 She wrote another book I blogged about, The Favoured Child.
 Philippa Gregory is better known for her historical novels.

 I got the book because I loved its name: Bread and chocolate.
 The book is a compilation of 17 short stories and it’s a light read.
 Short stories isn’t exactly my favourite genre, but it’s the second book with short stories that I read and enjoy.

 I liked all the stories.
 If I would have to pick 5 of my favourites, they would be: Bread and Chocolate, Theories About Men, The If Game, The Wave Machine and Catching the Bus.
 The last one is quite emotional and beautiful.

-I would recommend the book, it’s lovely and light, great when traveling.
+I would recommend the book, it’s lovely and light, great when travelling.
 This book is available on amazon.

 The last book I’m going to talk about now is called “Survivors.
 True Stories of Children in the Holocaust.” by Allan Zullo and Mara Bovsun.
 For me this is a 5 star book, the stories are amazing.
 The truth is told as it is and this is what makes the book so engaging.
 The stories are heart breaking and intriguing at the same time, it shows how horrible it was during the WWII, but it also shows people that were willing to risk their lives to save others.